Next workshop, February 19 - 21Apply now. Deadline is Jan. 18th.

 Writers who are not selected to present songs to the publishers are welcome to attend to networks and learn.
 Auditors participate fully in all ways other than presenting songs.
 If you only want to audit you do not need to apply.

-Registration ends Monday the week of the workshop.
+Auditing registration ends Monday Feb.
+16th.
 The cost is $345 due at registration.

 How to Apply

-All applications that come in by the deadline will be carefully reviewed and around sixteen will be chosen based on how well crafted, original and relevant to the current market the writing is.
-Everyone will be notified whether or not they were selected to play for the publishers 5 days after the deadline.
+All submissions will be carefully reviewed and up to sixteen will be chosen based on how well crafted, original and relevant to the current market the writing is.
+Everyone who applies will be notified whether or not they were selected to play for the publishers by Fri, Jan 23rd.

 Frequently Asked Questions